-- Attend internal cross-sector meetings, support PM to hold CP meetings and participate in inter-agency humanitarian CPSC meetings (& technical sub-committees), MRM TWG, MRE (& CP PO) when required.
+- Attend internal cross-sector meetings, support FM to hold CP meetings and participate in inter-agency humanitarian CP SC meetings (& technical sub-committees), MRM TWG, MRE (& CP PO)

 - Ensure effective program coordination with relevant stakeholders (Gov., NGOs, INGOs, UN etc)

-- At least two years’ experience of running complex multi grant programs, in emergency situation, preferably both in emergency and development interventions.
+- 3 years management experience of running complex multi grant programmes, both in emergency and normal circumstances

 - Very strong knowledge and understanding of key technical areas of CP programming, and a working knowledge of the other sectors that include education, livelihoods and health

 - A good team worker willing to learn from others, listen and provide sound technical advice on construction that will benefit children